MarkyTurtle/Batman---Amiga/README.md

 ## Progress to Date

+**2025-03-28 - Level 3** - The Batcave Level is now executing within VSCode, There is Graphics corruption on the sprites making it unplayable for the moment.

 **2025-03-08 - Level 3** - Started disassembling Level 3, unlike other levels this is a single load containing the Code, GFX and Music.